hazelcast/hazelcast-simulator/README.md

 mvn clean install
 ```

-And then go to workingdir and edit the stabilizer.properties file.
+And then go to workdir and edit the stabilizer.properties file.
 In case of EC2, you only need to alter the following:

 ```
-CLOUD_IDENTITY=<your-aws-access-key>
-CLOUD_CREDENTIAL=<your-aws-secret-key>
+CLOUD_IDENTITY=~/ec2.identity
+CLOUD_CREDENTIAL=~/ec2.credential
 ```

+The ec2.identity file should contain your access key and the ec2.credential your secret key.

 After you have made the modifications, you need to set the executable flag on the run.sh: